diamond-diadem/diamond-diadem.github.io/content/en/documentation/by-container/abinit.md

 apptainer exec abinit.sif cat /share/doc/abinit-10.4.7/COPYING
 ```

-### Using the abinit container for parallel runs
+### Using the Abinit container for parallel runs

 The input file `input.abi` allows to get the pseudo total energy, the bond length, the charge density and the atomisation energy of the $H_2$ molecule following the [official documentation tutorial](https://docs.abinit.org/tutorial/base1/).
-Once the input files have been extracted, abinit can be run in parallel on `N` cores as follows:
+Once the input files have been extracted, Abinit can be run in parallel on `N` cores as follows:

 ```bash
 apptainer exec abinit.sif mpirun -np <N> abinit input.abi